auth0/docs/articles/quickstart/webapp/laravel/interactive.md

 })->middleware('auth');
 ```

-You can also require authenticated users to have specific [permissions](https://auth0.com/docs/manage-users/access-control/rbac) by combining this with Laravel's `can` middleware:
+You can also require authenticated users to have specific <a href="https://auth0.com/docs/manage-users/access-control/rbac" target="_blank">permissions</a> by combining this with Laravel's `can` middleware:

 ```php
 Route::get('/scope', function () {